dengyang17/OAAG/README.md

 # OAAG

+The code and data preparation is based on [this repo](https://github.com/abisee/pointer-generator).

+## Dataset

 This is an benchmark dataset for opinion-aware answer generation in E-Commerce.
 You can downloaded the processed dataset via the following url:

 https://drive.google.com/file/d/19012ClEam378QzPWL8ww8HMpBcjye_Rf/view?usp=sharing